DavidNHill/JSMinesweeper/README.md

 ## How to use the Analyser

-To access the analyser toggle select the 'Analysis mode' switch and press the *Reset board* button which has replaced the *New Game* button.
+To access the analyser press the button in the top right corner.

 ![Empty Analysis screen](resources/ReadmeImages/AnalysisEmpty.jpg)

-To start you are presented with a blank board which is either all *zeros* or all *hidden* depending on the option you have selected.
+To start you are presented with a blank expert board which is all *zeros*.
+You can start with all *hidden* by selecting *build all hidden* and then reseting the board.

 From here you can construct the position you wish to analyse.
 This is best done in the following order:
 1. Use the left mouse button (or 'h') to toggle a tile from hidden to revealed.